didip/dogestry/Readme.md

 In capistrano (as we use it):
 * dependencies are not resolved until during deployment.
   * If the services hosting these dependencies are down, we're unable to deploy.
-  * If these services go down half way through a deploy onto multiple boxes: chaos.
+  * If these services go down half-way through a deploy onto multiple boxes: chaos.
   * This is particularly the case on fresh boxes, `bundle install` is a very expensive and coupled to external service uptime.
 * Capistrano as software is complex
-  * Maintinaing recipes is difficult
+  * Maintaining recipes is difficult
   * Debugging recipes is difficult
   * Testing ditto